Here’s how much Tata Steel has offered to pay to acquire bankrupt Bhushan Steel

 The deal doesn’t look “like a very attractive or cheap deal by any means,” said Abhisar Jain, an analyst from Centrum Broking Pvt. in Mumbai.
 However, “if the deal gets all the approvals, Tata Steel will be able to quickly bridge the gap that it has, between the top two steel players JSW Steel and Sail in terms of steel capacity through this rather aggressive move.”

-Also read: Tata Steel emerges successful in race to buy Bhushan Steel, subject to riders
+Also read: Tata Steel emerges successful in the race to buy Bhushan Steel, subject to riders

 A Tata Steel spokesman didn’t immediately reply to an email seeking financial details of the deal.
 The unit of Tata Sons is doubling down on India after selling some unprofitable businesses in Europe and agreeing to tie up with Thyssenkrupp AG for the rest of the operations.